-If a statement has multiple references, all citations should be referenced in the text.
-If there are two or more citations and the numbers are not consecutive, commas (with no spaces) should be used between numbers, for example: [1,2] or [3,5,6].
-If more than two numbers are consecutive, then an en-dash is used to separate the first and last citation - for example, [1-5].
+All citations should be referenced in the text.
+If there are two or more citations and the numbers are not consecutive, commas (with no spaces) should be used between numbers, for example [1,2]or [3,5,6].
+If more than two numbers are consecutive, an en-dash separates the first and last citation -for example, [1-5].

 The Author (s) can be mentioned at their first citation in the text without initials.
-For papers with one or two authors, simply state the surname(s), for example, Wilchem and Wilchem [1], and for papers with three or more authors, you should use the first authors' surname followed by et al. for example, Wilchem et al. [1].
+For papers with one or two authors, state the surname(s), for example, Wilchem and Wilchem [1], and for papers with three or more authors, youshould use the first authors' surname followed by et al. for example, Wilchem et al. [1].